Henrietta Heron Emblem of Keep Caversham Tidy

 Our public Facebook page provides further details and you can sign up to our Newsletter as well as joing our private Facebook group.

-NEXT PICK: 10am Saturday see details on Facebook Events page!
+NEXT PICK: Usually 10am Saturday mornings - see details on Facebook Events page!

 FUNDING: We're raising £500 to help keep Caversham a clean and green place to live.
 Please donate to support KCT with the purchase of litter pickers, gloves and bags.
 We are currently planning an event during July so keep your eyes peeled!

-Please note that at present under 18 year olds must be accompanaied by an adult and this applies to Duke of Edinburgh Award volunteering.
+Please note that at present under 18 year olds must be accompanied by an adult and this applies to Duke of Edinburgh Award volunteering.
 We are currently reviewing this policy.

 Newsletters: